futuregrid/cloud-metrics/man/fg-cleanup-db.md

 EXAMPLES
 ========

-Delete all records in a default table and database with default configuration fi le
+Delete all records in a default table and database with default configuration file

     $ fg-cleanup-table